 All of these shortcuts — carets, colons, and stones — are just that: shortcuts for entering data.
 Beeminder receives your datapoint as if you had entered the equivalent day-of-month number version.

 You can but the format we support is in flux right now so we’d rather you stick to just entering the day of the month, as in the initial example datapoint.
 Beeminder intelligently disambiguates, almost always correctly guessing the year and month you must have meant.
-(If you're importing data, or have more than, say, a week's worth of data to add, see the next question, about importing data.)
+(If you're importing data, or have more than, say, a week's worth of data to add, see the next question about importing data.)

 You can paste as much data as you like into the Advanced Entry form next to your graph (see the Import Data section in the Data tab below your graph for details).

 Ok, this is a rarely asked question, but it comes up, and Beeminder has a clever solution!
 (Note that this is only for Odometer goals.)
 Just enter a datapoint with a value of zero and Beeminder will take that to mean an accidental odometer reset and continue tracking your cumulative total despite the drop in your reported values.